alekseylee/vitrine.frontend/README.md

-#Fullstack Ecommerce Project (Spring Boot and Angular):
+# Fullstack Ecommerce Project (Spring Boot and Angular):

 Welcome to the Vitrine app!
-This is a comprehensive project that demonstrates the development of an Ecommerce website using the Spring Boot framework for the backend and Angular for the frontend.
+This is a comprehensive project that demonstrates the development of an e-commerce website using the Spring Boot framework for the backend and Angular for the front end.

-#Project Overview:
+#### Project Overview:

-The project aims to create a fully functional Ecommerce website with features such as user authentication, product catalog, shopping cart, order processing, and more.
+The project aims to create a fully functional e-commerce website with features such as user authentication, product catalog, shopping cart, order processing, and more.
 By combining Spring Boot and Angular, we leverage the strengths of both technologies to build a robust and responsive web application.

-#Technologies Used
+#### Technologies Used

 Backend: Spring Boot

 Frontend: Angular

-Database: mySQL (You can choose other databases as well)
+Database: MySQL (You can choose other databases as well)

 Authentication: JSON Web Tokens (JWT)

-#Features:
+#### Features:

 User Authentication: Users can sign up, log in, and log out.
 JWT tokens are used to manage user sessions.